kiehozero/Focloir/planning/testing/TESTING.md

 div.container element that the form was inside.
 Since I did this on the very first form I made, it meant I had to go and amend all of them, plus re-indenting all of the code!

+8. My mentor challenged me to work out how to restrict review dates being submitted for dates in the past, rather than using the generic yearRange option in Materialize's [datepicker](https://materializecss.com/pickers.html).
+Luckily a handy little codepen by
+[Dakila Lozano](https://codepen.io/dakila/pen/GxbxGB) demonstrated how to manipulate the maxDate range, and a quick check of [W3Schools](https://www.w3schools.com/js/js_date_methods.asp) allowed for a quick resolution.

+## Outstanding Issues

+1. The Materialize datepicker currently allows for a user to publish a review on a date in the future.
+While their [documentation](https://materializecss.com/pickers.html) allows for the setting of a maximum date, I couldn't find a way to successfully retrieve the current date and set that as the maximum.

 ## User Stories